 - Reduced cleanliness & personal hygiene

-Van life sometimes makes you forget just how incredible and amazing it is to have someone you love with you by your side.
+Van life sometimes makes you forget just how incredible it is to have someone you love with you by your side.

 But romanticism isn’t dead.

-Although your relationship may not be as romantic as it used to be before van life, don’t forget to show a little bit of love and gratitude to your partner daily.
+Although your relationship may not be as romantic as it used to be before van life, don’t forget to show your partner a little love and gratitude daily.

 And finally, learn to acknowledge when your partner does or says something nice.
 Reward their effort with kindness and affection in return!